Terms and conditions- Uganda Marathon Adventure Bookings

 4.6 Nothing in this Agreement shall exclude or limit Our liability for any misrepresentation made by Us fraudulently.

 4.7 We will not accept any responsibility for any illness, accident or loss, weather conditions, fire, civil or military disturbance, criminal activity, industrial action, mechanical breakdown, quarantine, border closures, government intervention or other event of force majeure where such events arise for reasons other than Our negligence.
 Although such circumstances are beyond our control, We shall make every effort to provide You with assistance if You are in difficulty.
-Should it become necessary to abandon a Trip/Experience because of such an event, We will be entitled to retain such monies received necessary to cover costs incurred.
+Should it become necessary to postpone, cancel or otherwise abandon a Trip/Experience because of such an event, We will be entitled to retain such monies received necessary to cover costs incurred.

 4.8 You accept that weather conditions may prompt the cancellation of scheduled events within a Trip/Experience, and that We cannot be held responsible for such cancellations.
 Cancellation of events or sessions due to adverse weather conditions will be entirely at the discretion of the instructors or the In-Country Coordinator.
 No reimbursements will be made by Us for events or sessions lost to bad weather.